When is is put in English? Uses of was - were

 I am used to...

-In conclusion, let's look at the use of "be used to".
-This stable construction is quite often used in colloquial speech.
-Its meaning is "to get used to something".
+In conclusion, let’s look at the use of “be used to”.
+This stable construction is used quite often in colloquial speech.
+Its meaning is “to get used to something.”
 For example:

-He is used to Russian winter. - He is accustomed (used) to the Russian winter.
+It is used to Russian winter. - He is accustomed (used) to the Russian winter.

 Be used to